reaktoro/reaktoro/docs/sphinx/tutorial.rst

     coefficients of species; density, enthalpy and internal energy of phases).

-As you learn more about other Reaktoro's classes, you will note that an object of class ``ChemicalSystem`` is almost always needed to initialize those classes!
-This is because without the information about the chemical system and the means to evaluate thermodynamic properties, no chemical reaction calculation, either equilibrium or kinetics, can be performed.
+As you learn more about other Reaktoro's classes, you will note that an object of class ``ChemicalSystem`` is almost always needed for their initialization!
+This is because no chemical reaction calculation can be performed without the details of the chemical system and the methods to evaluate thermodynamic properties of its species, phases, and reactions.

 Step 5
 ^^^^^^